 Joint Degree Programs

-All students receive a full tuition scholarship, complete health insurance coverage, and a stipend of $28,500 (for the academic year 2014-2015).
+All students receive a full tuition scholarship, complete health insurance coverage, and a stipend of $31,775 (for the academic year 2019-2020.
 Students are guaranteed 5 years of stipend support.
-Most U.S. residents are also eligible for federal subsidized student loans.
 The faculty encourages and assists students in obtaining individual stipend support from extramural sources such as federal agencies and private foundations.
 Students with such support receive an annual added bonus of $2,000.

 The program curriculum consists of 1 year of required neuroscience courses, 1 elective, a research statistics course, 3 research rotations, graduate seminar courses, attendance at the Frontiers in Neuroscience seminar series for the first two years, and the student's individual thesis research.

 Students typically perform three research rotations in different labs before choosing a thesis project and advisor.
-It is possible to start as early as the summer before the first year.
-Rotations are of flexible length, and are designed to introduce students to an array of labs, techniques, and approaches to neuroscience.
+Rotations are designed to introduce students to an array of labs, techniques, and approaches to neuroscience.

 The program offers several opportunities for students to gain teaching experience.
 After their first year, students are required to participate in a weeklong summer training workshop.
 Faculty for this course are drawn from among the best teachers across the university.
 There are workshops on syllabus writing and grading, lecturing and leading discussions, the use of writing as a pedagogical tool, the conduct of lab sessions, and the use of new technologies.
 This workshop is designed to prepare students to be teaching assistants (TA) for one class during the second year.
 Students can choose to TA more classes in subsequent semesters if desired, but only one assistantship is required.